V for Vendetta: Publication history

+Notes ↑ Credited as The Wachowski Brothers; ↑ TPB collection first published by Warner Books in May 1990, ISBN 0-446-39190-5.
+Includes new foreword from David Lloyd (Jan 1990).; ↑ Warrior #5 includes the vignette "Vertigo".; ↑ Warrior #17 (Mar 1984) includes "Behind the Painted Smile" by Alan Moore, but no comic.; ↑ Warrior #20 (Jul 1984) includes the vignette "Vincent".; ↑ Includes the interludes "Vertigo" and "Vincent";

 The first episodes of V for Vendetta appeared in black-and-white between 1982 and 1985 in Warrior, a British anthology comic published by Quality Communications.
 Editor/publisher Dez Skinn, fearing about the appeal of the strip remarked, "If I'd have given each character their own title, the failures would have certainly outweighed the successes, with the uncompromising 'V for Vendetta' probably being an early casualty.
 But with five or six strips an issue, regular [readers] only needed two or three favorites to justify their buying the title."

 When the publishers cancelled Warrior in 1985 (with two completed issues unpublished due to the cancellation), several companies attempted to convince Moore and Lloyd to let them publish and complete the story.
 In 1988, DC Comics published a ten-issue series that reprinted the Warrior stories in colour, then continued the series to completion.
 The first new material appeared in issue No. 7, which included the unpublished episodes that would have appeared in Warrior No. 27 and No. 28.
 Tony Weare drew one chapter ("Vincent") and contributed additional art to two others ("Valerie" and "The Vacation"); Steve Whitaker and Siobhan Dodds worked as colourists on the entire series.

 Collected editions

-The entire series has appeared collected in paperback (ISBN 0-446-39190-5) and hardback (ISBN 1-4012-0792-8) form, including Moore's "Behind the Painted Smile" essay and two "interludes" outside the central continuity.
+The series has appeared collected in paperback (ISBN 0-446-39190-5) and hardback (ISBN 1-4012-0792-8) form, including Moore's "Behind the Painted Smile" essay and two "interludes" outside the central continuity.
 Later collections include reissued paperbacks, published in the US by DC's Vertigo imprint (ISBN 0-930289-52-8) and in the UK by Titan Books (ISBN 1-85286-291-2).
 A new hardback edition was published in 2005 featuring improved printing and colouring.
-In August 2009 DC published a slipcased Absolute Edition (ISBN 1-4012-2361-3); this includes newly coloured "silent art" pages (full-page panels containing no dialogue) from the series' original run, which have not previously appeared in any previous collected edition.
+In August 2009, DC published a slipcased Absolute Edition (ISBN 1-4012-2361-3), which included newly coloured "silent art" pages (full-page panels containing no dialogue) from the series' original run, which had not previously appeared in any previous collected edition.